 - Chinese sausage fried rice - packed with flavour and too good to miss

-- Chinese chicken and corn soup - wayyy better than what you get from Chinese takeouts
+- Chicken and corn soup - wayyy better than what you get from Chinese takeouts.
+This homemade version is what you want!

-- Chinese broccoli (gai lan) with shiitake mushrooms - Chinese restaurant/yum cha favourite but BETTER!
+- Chinese broccoli (gai lan) with shiitake mushrooms - Chinese restaurant or yum cha (dim sum) favourite but BETTER!

 - Easy pork wontons - super quick, super easy